neurio/ara-manufacturing-user/README.md

 # Ara Manufacturing User
-Repository to be used by manufacturer for simple setup for manufacturing ara devices
+Repository to be used by manufacturer for simple setup

 ## Using This Repository
 1. Clone repo to local machine folder